AmaniUsagi/Lexical-Analyser-/README.md

 -	The scanner identifies tokens based on the defined rules in the source code.
 -	The classification of tokens is done after file is read
--	The classification is in groups i.e. o	Predefined and reserved words grouped as Keywords in C o	Identifiers o	Operators o	Integers
+-	The classification is in groups i.e.
+        - Predefined and reserved words grouped as Keywords in C
+        - Identifiers
+        - Operators
+        - Integers
 -	The phrases passed in the programs are assigned to their suitable role
 ![](Screenshots/lex3.PNG)
 - The output